MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-workbooks.md

 ## Monitor the ReFS deduplication and compression feature

-This sample workbook helps you monitor the ReFS deduplication and compression feature in Azure Stack HCI.
 ReFS deduplication and compression is a storage capability that helps save storage space with minimal performance impact.
 It is a post-process solution and carries out block-level deduplication and compression at a fixed block size based on cluster size.
 You can enable this feature on hybrid or all flash systems.
 It targets cache and capacity tiers.

 Follow these steps to start monitoring the ReFS deduplication and compression feature: